Hyper-kyphosis & Scheuermann's Disease

 According to Lowe, brace treatment is almost always successful in patients with kyphosis between 55° degrees and 80°, if the diagnosis is made before skeletal maturity [4] & [5].

 Pizzutillo asserts that exercise therapy and practiced corrective sitting and standing are beneficial for adolescents with a postural kyphosis.
-However, in cases of Scheuermann's kyphosis, exercise therapy (click here) together with bracing is prescribed.
+However, in cases of Scheuermann's kyphosis, Exercise therapy together with bracing is prescribed.
 Bracing results in a permanent correction of the disorder [2].

 In a study published in 2009, 22 girls and 34 boys, with an average of 14 years, diagnosed with either Sheuermann’s hyper-kyphosis or thoracic idiopathic hyper-kyphosis, were treated with the kyphologic TM brace [1], [3], and physiotherapy (exercise therapy), between December 2007 and May 2008.The average in-brace reduction in curvature for the 56 adolescents was 16.5°.